activecollab/etcd/README.md

 ## Why Fork?

 While [original library](https://github.com/linkorb/etcd-php) works well, it depends on two big packages: Symfony Console and Guzzle.
-For something as low level as config access, we wanted something a bit nimbler, so we refactored the original library to use PHP's curl extension.
+For a feature as low level as config access, we wanted something a bit nimbler, so we removed CLI commands and refactored the original library to use PHP's curl extension.